 As discussed above, the majority of people with acute hepatitis B spontaneously clear the infection.
 Those who develop chronic infection should see a doctor with expertise in liver disease (usually a gastroenterologist or hepatologist) who can discuss treatment options.

 Vaccinations — Everyone with chronic hepatitis B should be vaccinated against hepatitis A unless they are known to be immune.
 Influenza vaccination is recommended once per year, usually in the fall.
 Patients with liver disease should also receive standard immunizations, including a diphtheria and tetanus booster, every ten years.
-(See "Patient education: Adult vaccines (Beyond the Basics)".)
+(See "Patient education: Vaccines for adults (Beyond the Basics)".)

 Liver cancer screening — Regular screening for liver cancer is also recommended, particularly for older individuals, those with cirrhosis, and patients with a family history of liver cancer.
-In general, this includes an ultrasound examination of the liver every six months.
+In general, this includes an ultrasound examination of the liver plus a blood test for alpha-fetoprotein (AFP) every six months.

 Diet — No specific diet has been shown to improve the outcome in people with hepatitis B. The best advice is to eat a normal healthy and balanced diet and to maintain a normal weight.